-- cover prices of the weeklies are lower, some half the price of those of the main competitors; this gap increases appeal and allows space for potential price increases, hence for increased profitability; - sales are mostly over-the-counter (95%), with a minimum impact of revenue generated by gifts and sundry editorial material (approximately 2% on total publishing revenue, including advertising), whose sales figures have collapsed in the publishing segment; the Group has opted to focus on the quality of its publications; in 2014, gross advertising revenue generated by the Group's publications accounted for 26% (27% in 2013) - an extremely low figure if compared with the revenue breakdown of other major publishing groups, therefore based to a lesser extent on the economic cycle - while the remaining 74% (73% in 2013) came from direct sales and subscriptions, proof of the high editorial quality of publications; - weekly magazines, which account for approximately 90% of total publishing sales revenue, are sold as single copies and not bundled with other weeklies and/or dailies to bolster sales; - the remarkable sales volumes achieved, both in absolute terms and versus Cairo Editore's competitors, make the advertising pages highly appealing in terms of advertising cost per copy sold (equal to the difference between the price of the advertising page and copies sold), currently lower than the publications of its competitors.
+- cover prices of the weeklies are lower, some half the price of those of the main competitors; this gap increases appeal and allows space for potential price increases, hence for increased profitability; - sales are mostly over-the-counter (95%), with a minimum impact of revenue generated by gifts and sundry editorial material (approximately 2% on total publishing revenue, including advertising), whose sales figures have collapsed in the publishing segment; the Group has opted to focus on the quality of its publications; in 2015, gross advertising revenue generated by the Group's publications accounted for 26% (26% in 2014 too) an extremely low figure, therefore based to a lesser extent on the economic

+- cycle while the remaining 74% (74% in 2014 too) came from direct sales and subscriptions, proof of the high editorial quality of publications; - weekly magazines, which account for approximately 90% of publishing sales revenue, are sold as single copies and not bundled with other weeklies and/or dailies to bolster sales; - the remarkable sales volumes achieved, both in absolute terms and versus Cairo Editore's competitors, make the advertising pages highly appealing in terms of advertising cost per copy sold (equal to the difference between the price of the advertising page and copies sold), currently lower than the publications of its competitors.

-In 2015, Cairo Editore will continue to pursue opportunities to optimize production, publishing and distribution costs, which mainly regarded negotiations for the reduction of paper costs, the optimization of bordereau costs, and the revision of certain corporate processes.
+In 2016, Cairo Editore will continue its growth strategy with the launch of new products, and will continue to pursue opportunities to optimize production, publishing and distribution costs, with the revision and reorganization of printing processes, the optimization of bordereau costs, and the revision of a number of other corporate processes.